WDAE: WSUN AM 620 history

 On November 1, 1927, WSUN first signed on the air.
-For most of its early history, it was owned by the City of St. Petersburg.
-WSUN used the first directional AM antenna system in the U.S., implemented in order to protect WTMJ in Milwaukee, Wisconsin, also on 620 kHz.
+For most of its early history, it was operated as a municipal service of the city of St. Petersburg.
+WSUN used the first directional AM antenna system in the U.S., implemented to protect and cooperate with WTMJ in Milwaukee, Wisconsin, also on 620 kHz.
 In its early years, WSUN was an ABC Radio affiliate, carrying the network's schedule until the 1960s, when it moved to a full service middle of the road music format.
+The city sold the station in the mid-60s due to network and programming complications with WSUN's sister television station which had been established in 1953.

 Through the 1970s and 80s, WSUN aired country music.
 It was owned by Plough Broadcasting, a subsidiary of the pharmaceutical firm Schering-Plough.
 In 1988, Cox Broadcasting acquired WSUN and switched it to talk and later to 1950s-based adult standards.
-In 1998, pending a sale, WSUN began simulcasting the audio from Time Warner (then Bright House Networks, now Spectrum) local cable TV news station "Bay News 9," changing the call letters of AM 620 to WSAA.
+In 1998, pending a sale, WSUN began simulcasting the audio from local cable news service "Bay News 9," changing the call letters of AM 620 to WSAA.
 Cox Broadcasting moved the WSUN call letters and its standards format over to its co-owned station on AM 910 in nearby Plant City, Florida (now WTWD).

 WDAE moves to 620

-On January 1, 2000, three Tampa Bay radio stations, including WDAE, were involved in a frequency swap.
+On New Year's Day 2000, three Tampa Bay radio stations, including WDAE, were involved in a frequency swap.
 WSUN had previously vacated AM 620, moving to AM 910.
 WDAE and its sports format moved from 1250 to 620.
-Business-formatted WHNZ, which Clear Channel had bought from Paxson Communications in 1998, switched from AM 570 to WDAE's previous home at 1250.
-In addition, Clear Channel put a news/talk format on AM 570, changing the call letters to WTBN, which stood for Tampa Bay News.
-Salem Communications bought WTBN the following year, installing a Christian radio format.
+Business-formatted WHNZ, which Clear Channel had acquired from Paxson Communications in 1998, switched from AM 570 to WDAE's previous home at 1250.
+In addition, Clear Channel put a news/talk format on AM 570, changing the call letters to WTBN, which stood for "Tampa Bay News".
+Salem Communications acquired WTBN the following year, installing a Christian radio format.

-In late 2012, WDAE became the Tampa Bay home of ESPN Radio, as rival sports station WHBO (1040 AM) switched affiliation to the new NBC Sports Radio Network.
+In late 2012, WDAE became the Tampa Bay home of ESPN Radio, as rival sports station WHBO (1040 AM) switched affiliation to the NBC Sports Radio Network.
+In 2024, ESPN programming left WDAE.
+It began carrying shows from Fox Sports Radio most hours, except for a local wake up show and afternoon drive time program.InsideRadio.com "iHeart Adds Fox Sports Radio to Tampa's WDAE" Dec.
+19, 2024.
+Retrieved Feb.
+9, 2025.
+WTMP 1150 picked up ESPN programming.

-On November 28, 2018, WDAE rebranded as "95.3 WDAE", utilizing the FM translator in its branding.
+On November 28, 2018, WDAE rebranded as "95.3 WDAE", using the FM translator in its branding.